antonbarinov/react_redux_boilerplate/README.md

 - Forms validation helpers
 - Real API requests to backend
 - Basic layout with dynamic header and footer
+- Production build with separate vendors modules and app bundle

 ### What this example can do?
 - Sign up page and logic